cambridge-ceu/csd3/systems/files/ceuadmin.md

-# The CEU software repository at CSD3
+# A full of ceuadmin modules

-Location at CSD3:  /usr/local/Cluster-Apps/ceuadmin
+Location at CSD3:  /usr/local/Cluster-Apps/ceuadmin, (module files: /usr/local/Cluster-Config/modulefiles/ceuadmin)

 The current list is as follows[^ls],